-In upcoming editions, ProcureAbility will explore five emerging trends that procurement organizations can expect to shift from the top of that pyramid to the bottom – concepts that may seem far-fetched today, but will become standard accepted practice by 2030:
+In this Insights series, ProcureAbility explores five emerging trends that procurement organizations can expect to shift from the top of that pyramid to the bottom – concepts that may seem far-fetched today, but will become standard accepted practice by 2030:

 Advanced crowdsourcing: People and businesses are more connected than ever before (at least virtually).
 The Internet and social media have enabled ‘crowdsourcing,’ a means for collective mobilization behind common goals.
 Crowdsourcing helps leaders seek innovative ideas from a global group of individuals with varying skills and CPOs are beginning to understand how opening the RFx process to wider audiences will revolutionize the field.